 - The minerals stick to the tooth surface where the acid has dissolved the enamel, creating a cavity.

 Preventing Cavities: Brushing and Flossing

 We know how long does it take for a cavity to form, but what can we do to prevent tooth decay?
-Good oral hygiene is one of the most effective ways to prevent cavities.
+Good oral hygiene is one of the most effective ways to prevent cavities says this highly-recommended dentist in Oxnard.
 Twice a day, you should thoroughly brush your teeth for about two minutes, paying attention to every surface.
 You should also brush your teeth after each meal that includes carbohydrates.
 Flossing is also essential for keeping your teeth clean.
 Cavities form at the gum line, and therefore, brushing your teeth twice a day isn’t enough.
 You should floss once a day, preferably after each meal that includes carbohydrates.